60-second summary

 There are a few different types of life insurance to think about.

-Ultimately, the life cover that works for you will depend on your individual needs and what you can afford.
+Ultimately, the life cover that may work best for you will depend on your individual needs and what you can afford.

 Top tip